Winter in Acadia

 Attendees are responsible for:

-We have rooms blocked off at The Inn on Mount Desert in Bar Harbor, one block from our classroom space.
+We recommend staying at The Inn on Mount Desert in Bar Harbor, where our classroom space will be.
 Contact Brandon Monroe at 207-266-9136 and tell him you’re with J.K.
 Putnam Photography.

 Acadia park passes can be purchased in person at the following locations: